Handbook

 Physical Education Rules:

-- Athletic shoes must be worn for Physical Education.
-Shoes not covering the entire foot, shoes with heels, flip flops, sandals, and cowboy boots are not proper footwear.
-Shoes must be able to be tightened so that they do not slide off the feet while moving around.
-Students with inappropriate shoes will be given a written assignment.
+- Athletic shoes must be worn for physical education (Shoes not covering the entire foot, shoes with heels, flip flops, sandals, and cowboy boots are not proper footwear for p.e.
+Shoes must have laces, straps, or adjustable closures to prevent them from coming off during activities.
+Students with inappropriate shoes will be given an alternative assignment.)

-- Please leave all personal things in the classroom; including purses, backpacks, pens, pencils, brushes, combs, toys, etc.
+- Please leave all personal things in the classroom (purses, backpacks, pens, pencils, brushes, combs, toys, etc.)

 Consequences: